 FastFlowLM

-Run LLMs on AMD Ryzen™ AI NPUs.
+Run LLMs on AMD Ryzen™ AI NPUs in minutes.
 Just like Ollama - but purpose-built and deeply optimized for the AMD NPUs.

 FastFlowLM is a Python library for efficient and scalable language model inference.
 It provides a high-performance implementation of language model scoring using n-gram language models.
 The library is designed to handle large-scale text data and can be easily integrated into natural language processing pipelines for tasks such as text generation, speech recognition, and machine translation.
 FastFlowLM is optimized for speed and memory efficiency, making it suitable for both research and production environments.